DIO Tab¶

 Digital I/O¶

-In QA Sequencer N mode, each DIO pin output can be controlled in the SHFQA+ Readout Pulse Generator Tab Sequencer N (N indicates which Channel) by a SeqC command setDIO.
+In QA Sequencer N mode, each DIO pin output can be controlled by the Readout Pulse Generator Sequencer N (N indicates which Channel) with a SeqC instruction

 In QA Results QCCS mode, DIO pins are configured to send Readout Result after Thresholding.
 Table 2 shows the mapping between DIO pins and input/output signals available when using the DIO connector to output qubit state measurement results.
 The direction is as seen from the SHFQA+ Instrument.
 In order to use these signals, the Digital I/O Mode and Drive setting have to be chosen accordingly.